Learning Trajectory-Word Alignments for Video-Language Tasks: Conclusion

 We propose a novel \textbf{T}rajectory-\textbf{W}ord BERT (\textbf{TW-BERT}) that builds Trajectory-to-Word alignments for solving video-language tasks.
-In particular, we introduce an asymmetric cross-modal encoder which contains word-to-patch (W2P) and Trajectory-to-Word (T2W) to capture cross-modal associations.
-Moreover, the fine-grained contrastive loss is proposed to amplify the local details for helping the subsequent cross-modal encoder build more robust connections.
+In particular, we introduce an asymmetric cross-modal encoder that contains word-to-patch (W2P) and Trajectory-to-Word (T2W) to capture cross-modal associations.
+Moreover, a novel Hierarchical Frame-Selector (HFS) module is proposed in the fine-tuning stage to filter out irrelevant frames to help the later T2W attention learn better trajectory-word alignments.
 Extensive experiments across diverse tasks confirm the effectiveness of the proposed TW-BERT.

-There are two limitations which may limit the model's effectiveness.
-Firstly, as Table~\ref{tab:retrieval} shows, various VDL-BERTs train their model by 120M video-text pairs while we only use 5.5M.
-Secondly, we do not consider the trajectory characteristic in the video encoder while only in the cross-modal, which may miss certain temporal contexts.
-We do this since the words contain integral semantic knowledge that can help efficiently locate the trajectory, while if we consider the trajectory characteristic in the video encoder, each pixel/patch should be tracked across the whole video, which has higher computation complexity.
-To solve two limitations, the ideas of efficient Transformers~\cite{keep, Spacetime-localglobal} can be brought in our TW-BERT to reduce the computation complexity and we will also extend our computation power like the GPU servers to train a trajectory-based video encoder.

 { }